figurate/bedrock/README.md

 ## Introduction

+Bedrock is a collection of managed role-based policies and Terraform-based blueprints to assist with provisioning infrastructure and services.
+When we design modern computing architectures it is important to consider security, reliability and efficiency as equally important concerns.
+With public Cloud architectures in particular, security must be addressed throughout the entire architecture, and not just at the perimiter.

+Role-based access control (RBAC) allows us to restrict actors to the minimum required permissions, which is commonly referred to as the [principle of least privilege], and is the basis for the architectural blueprints provided by Bedrock.

+### Terraform

-Bedrock is a collection of blueprints for building public Cloud infrastructure using best-practice architectures and techniques.
-These blueprints are based on popular tools such as [Terraform] and [Cloudformation], and provide both an informative and practical approach to infrastructure provisioning.
+The Bedrock blueprints are based on popular tools such as [Terraform] and [Cloudformation], and provide both an informative and practical approach to infrastructure provisioning.
+You are encouraged to explore and critique these blueprints as they should continue to evolve over time.

+## Features

+The purpose of Bedrock is not only to provide best-practice blueprints for modern architectures, but to explore and educate about the challenges, decisions and opinions behind the designs themselves.
+As such, Bedrock aims to avoid a "black box" approach and is designed to encourage hacking and examining the underlying code.

 ### Blueprint